Fast and Loose (con game): Pricking the Garter

-In "Pricking the Garter", the outcome depends upon which end of the belt the sharper pulls first, and they make that decision based on where the mark has placed their finger.
+In Pricking the Garter, the outcome depends upon which end of the belt the sharper pulls first, and they make that decision on the basis of where the mark has placed their finger.
 Pulling one end will cause the two ends to unwind together around the mark's finger, and pull away freely.
 Pulling the other end first will cause both ends to move together, trapping the mark's finger.